mynaparrot/plugNmeet-recorder/README.md

 # plugNmeet-recorder

-The plugNmeet-recorder can be used to record sessions as well as RTMP broadcasts.
-This software consumes CPU power, so it's best to run it on a different server from the one used for plugNmeet or livekit.
-However, if you are not recording frequently, you can continue to use the same server.
-In this scenario, the [plugnmeet-install](https://github.com/mynaparrot/plugNmeet-install) script is recommended for installation.
+The plugNmeet-recorder is capable of handling both session recording and RTMP streaming functionalities.
+Due to its high CPU utilization, it is strongly recommended to deploy the recorder on a server separate from the one running plugNmeet or LiveKit.
+However, in environments where recording is performed infrequently, co-locating the recorder on the same server is fine.
+In such cases, it is advisable to use the [plugnmeet-install](https://github.com/mynaparrot/plugNmeet-install) script to facilitate a streamlined and automated installation process.

 **Requirements**